Insurance Linked Strategies ILS History

 After 2003, the capital market also became increasingly active in the traditional reinsurance market through what are termed “ILS Private Transactions“.
 This new risk transfer instrument offered much broader access to the reinsurance market and significantly improved the diversification potential of ILS.

 The growing convergence of the capital and insurance markets offered investors the opportunity to gain direct exposure to (re-)insurance risks not just through reinsurance equities, whose performance is more driven by investment results than the actual reinsurance business, but also through dedicated alternative investment strategies.

 Following the financial crisis in 2008/2009 in particular, when ILS proved its low correlation to the financial markets, investors’ interest in this asset class grew significantly.
 The low-interest-rate environment has further driven the influx of capital into the ILS market.

-Since the 1990s, the alternative risk transfer market has grown from barely USD 2 bn to approx. USD 75 bn, and now represents approximately 18% of the global reinsurance capital (as of December 2016, source: Guy Carpenter).
+Since the 1990s, the alternative risk transfer market has grown from barely USD 2 bn to around USD 100 bn, and now represents over 15% of the global dedicated reinsurance capital (as of March 2019, Source: Aon Benfield).